How to choose the Colombian cities you want to visit?

 21# Cartagena: A romantic Colombian city

-Cartagena is the capital of the Bolivar Department, with 914,000 inhabitants, and it’s the second most widely visited city in Colombia, after Bogotá.
-It’s located on the seashore, in the country’s north, with an average altitude of 3 meters above sea level (masl).
+Cartagena is the capital of the Bolivar Department, with 914,000 inhabitants.
+It’s the second most widely visited city in Colombia after Bogotá.
+It’s located on the seashore in the country’s north, with an average altitude of 3 meters above sea level (masl).

 Cartagena, founded in 1533, is considered a historical icon.
 One of its most beautiful places is the walled city, which has served as the location for several Hollywood movies.
 This historic center offers plenty of gourmet restaurants with French, African, Arab, and Caribbean cuisine.